fujifilmfan/linux_notes/exercises/storage_management_answers.md

 4. `$ mdadm --detail --scan >> /etc/mdadm.conf`
 5. `$ reboot`

-### Lab 24.1
-    1. Create two 200 MB partitions of type raid (fd) either on your hard disk using fdisk, or using LVM.
-    ```
-    1. If you need to create new partitions do:
-        $ sudo fdisk /dev/sda
-    and create the partitions as we have done before.
-For purposes of being definite, we will call them /dev/sdaX and /dev/sdaY.
-You will need to run partprobe or kpartx or reboot after you are done to make sure the system is properly aware of the new partitions.
-    ```
-    2. Create a RAID 1 device named /dev/md0 using the two partitions.
-    ```
-    2. $ sudo mdadm -C /dev/md0 --level=1 --raid-disks=2 /dev/sdaX /dev/sdaY
-    ```
-    3. Format the RAID device as an ext4 filesystem.
-Then mount it at /myraid and make the mount persistent.
-    ```
-    3. $ sudo mkfs.ext4 /dev/md0
-    $ sudo mkdir /myraid
-    $ sudo mount /dev/md0 /myraid
-    and add to /etc/fstab
-    ```
-    4. Place the information about /dev/md0 in /etc/mdadm.conf file using mdadm.
-(Depending on your distribution, this file may not previously exist.)
-    ```
-    4. $ sudo bash -c "mdadm --detail --scan >> /etc/mdadm.conf"
-    ```
-    5. Examine /proc/mdstat to see the status of your RAID device.
-    ```
-    5. $ cat /proc/mdstat
-        Personalities : [raid1]
-        md0 : active raid1 dm-14[1] dm-13[0]
-            204736 blocks [2/2] [UU]
-        unused devices: <none>
-    ```
 ### Extras
 * 18.10: mount a filesystem by UUID
 * 18.13: mount a network filesystem